Hang on, I got to get something out of this printer that looks like it's about to devour me, I'm told.

 He's a great reporter, Feynman said, but he's become a great reporter of official history.

-See, what this is all about is that Woodward uh endeavors to tell the truth about what's going on with the Bush administration.
+See, what this is all about is that Woodward endeavors to tell the truth about what's going on with the Bush administration.

-Of course, Newsweek has this silly piece about how Bush lives in a bubble, and he's devoid reality because he doesn't talk to people like Howard Feynman.
+Of course, Newsweek has this silly piece about how Bush lives in a bubble and he's devoid reality because he doesn't talk to people like Howard Feynman.

 So Howard Feynman can tell him what's really going on out there.

-As though Howard Feynman's in touch with America.
+There's no Howard Feynman's in touch with America.

 Howard, we're sending you to Texas to do a story on barbecue.

-Texas, does my passport ready?
+Texas, is my passport ready?

 And yet these guys claim Bush living in a bubble.